SkylineCommunications/dataminer-docs/connector-help/connector_help/Tandberg_MA5400.md

 ## Note

-From version 1.0.0.2 of this driver onwards, if the alarm table is empty, all alarm parameters on the **Main View** page will display *OK*.
+From version 1.0.0.2 of this connector onwards, if the alarm table is empty, all alarm parameters on the **Main View** page will display *OK*.